BrandonMichael493/Brandonmichael493/README.md

 For fun I've been utilizing VM's for malware analysis and testing out building a SIEM to deploy on my personal home server, soon I want to build a test bench.

-I love linux and have found it to be a gateway into scripting (bash scripting obviously, but I do have powershell windows scripting experience)
+I love linux and have found it to be a gateway into scripting (bash scripting obviously)

 The coding languages I use more often are HTML, CSS, JS, Python, and C. I have previously used Java, Basic, and Assembly.